 2 PRINCIPLE

-2.1A bundle of fibres of 1.5 ktex to 3.0 ktex or recommended by the instruction manual of the instrument is gripped between two suitable clamps and their breaking load is determined on tensile testing machines.
+A bundle of fibres of 1.5 ktex to 3.0 ktex or recommended by the instruction manual of the instrument is gripped between two suitable clamps and their breaking load is determined on tensile testing machines.
 Then, tenacity is calculated by dividing the breaking load by the mass per unit length of the fibres held between the clamps.

 3 PREPARATION OF TEST SPECIMEN

 3.1 Take a clean portion of 200 mm in length at random from the middle region of the reeds (leaving aside the rooty bottom, croppy end and defects).
 Cut out sufficient length (bundle length) from each portion to cover fully both clamps.
-The mass of each portion should be approximately 300 to 600 mg; heavier ones shall be thinned out from the side and to the lighter ones another reed or a portion of a reed shall be added.
+The mass of each portion should be approximately 300 mg to 600 mg; heavier ones shall be thinned out from the side and to the lighter ones another reed or a portion of a reed shall be added.
 Make this adjustment simply by feel.
 Take 5 portions constituting 5 test specimens (bundles).

 3.2 Similarly prepare at least 1 more sets of 5 specimens as specified in 3.1.